Aircraft Controller

 - Type of

-for handling user input on desktop devices through keyboard and mouse or gamepad. - Uses classic/old Unity Input Manager.
+InputProviderfor handling user input on desktop devices through keyboard and mouse or gamepad. - Uses classic/old Unity Input Manager.
 It is recommended to use the Unity's new Input System instead for new projects.

 InputSystem package is required even if not used.
-If using the old/classic Unity input set Project Settings ⇒ Player ⇒ Input Handling to Both
+If using the old/classic Unity input set Project Settings ⇒ Player ⇒ Input Handling to Both and proceed as normal.
+InputSystem package being present installed will not interfere with old/classic Unity input / InputManager.

 Installation